 In summary, I feel that we need to make the IRA universally deductible.
 Furthermore, we need to realize that some groups of people, such as the military, are not so easily labeled as "having a retirement plan" or "not having a retirement plan."
 Just as importantly, we need to find a way to eliminate the bookkeeping nightmare that alternating years of deductibility and nondeductibility have produced.

 I would like to thank Senator Roth for this opportunity.
-What a valuable lesson to have a bidden that such is a country as large a single citizen's voice show my children, that even in a country as large as ours, a single citizen's voice can still be heard.
+What a valuable lesson to show my children, that even in a country as large as ours, a single citizen's voice can still be heard.
 I appreciate the opportunity to appear before this distinguished committee and welcome any questions you may have.